-In Slavonian Easter basket, there are always cooked ham, sausages, boiled eggs, spring onions, and one modest, homemade Easter bread.
-My grandmother always made it in a very simple way: from the big amount of dough that will be shaped in regular loaves of bread (she always bake at least 5-6 of them and put them in a freezer), she separates small amount of the dough, shapes it in a ball, brushes it with one beaten egg and bakes.
+In the Slavonian Easter baskets, there are always cooked ham, sausages, boiled eggs, spring onions, and one modest, homemade Easter bread.
+My grandmother always made it in a very simple way: from the big amount of dough that will be shaped into regular loaves of bread (she always bake at least 5-6 of them and put them in a freezer), she separates small amount of the dough, shapes it in a ball, brushes it with one beaten egg and bakes.
 Simple as that.

 I believe that it is really important to preserve our family tradition, especially recipes that are so narrowly connected to traditional, religious holidays, but I also believe that every new generation brings something new and enriches already existing family customs.
 So, my grandma and I reached an agreement that this year I will take care of our Easter bread and I’ve decided that it’s time to bake pinca bread.
 Luckily, I have a modern grandma who always likes to try out new things. 🙂

 Pinca, in Croatia also known as sirnica or kvasnica, is a special Croatian Easter bread characteristic for regions of Istria, Dalmatia, and Croatian Littoral.
 It’s enriched with eggs, fat, sugar, liqueur, orange, and lemon zest which all together give pinca rich, tender structure and incredible aroma.

 Some people will say that pinca is not that easy to make, but with little effort and lots of love and patience, the result will follow.
 After many reading recipes and variations, I’ve decided to combine the ingredients in the way I prefer and I’m very pleased with the result!

 I must admit that the tips & tricks of our famous pastry chef Petra Jelenić were very helpful in this process.